A Strong Haken's Theorem: Verticality in aspherical compression bodies

 \begin{defin} A properly embedded family $(\Delta, \bdd \Delta) \subset (C, \bdd C)$ of disks is a {\em complete collection of meridian disks} for $C$ if $C - \eta(\Delta)$ consists of a collar of $\bdd_- C$ and some $3$-balls. \end{defin}

 That there is such a family of disks follows from the definition of a compression body: take $\Delta$ to be the cocores of the $1$-handles used in the construction.
 Given two complete collections $\Delta, \Delta'$ of meridian disks in an aspherical compression body, it is possible to make them disjoint by a sequence of $2$-handle slides, viewing the disks as cocores of $2$-handles.
 (The slides are often more easily viewed dually, as slides of $1$-handles.)
 The argument in brief is this: if $\Delta$ and $\Delta'$ are two complete collections of meridians, an innermost disk argument (which relies on asphericity) can be used to remove all circles of intersection.
-The disk cut off from $\Delta'$ by an outermost arc $\gamma$ of $\Delta' \cap \Delta$ in $\Delta'$ determines a way of sliding the $2$-handle in $\Delta$ containing $\gamma$ over some other members of $\Delta$ to eliminate $\gamma$ without creating more intersection arcs.
+A disk cut off from $\Delta'$ by an outermost arc $\gamma$ of $\Delta' \cap \Delta$ in $\Delta'$ determines a way of sliding the $2$-handle in $\Delta$ containing $\gamma$ over some other members of $\Delta$ to eliminate $\gamma$ without creating more intersection arcs.
 Continue until all arcs are gone.
 (A bit more detail is contained in Phase 2 of the proof of Proposition \ref{prop:snugdisjoint}.)

-Visually, one can think of the cores of the balls and $1$-handles as a properly embedded graph in $C$ whose valence $1$ vertices all lie on $\bdd_- C$, so that the union $\Sss$ of the graph and $\bdd_- C$ has $C$ as its regular neighborhood. $\Sss$ is called a {\em spine} of the compression body.
+Visually, one can think of the cores of the balls and $1$-handles as a properly embedded graph in $C$, with some valence $1$ vertices on $\bdd_- C$, so that the union $\Sss$ of the graph and $\bdd_- C$ has $C$ as its regular neighborhood. $\Sss$ is called a {\em spine} of the compression body.
 As already noted, a spine for $C$ is far from unique, but one can move from any spine to any other spine by sliding ends of edges in the graph over other edges, or over components of $\bdd_- C$, dual to the $2$-handle slides described above.
 (See \cite{ST} or \cite{Sc1}.)
-We may as well disregard all valence 2 vertices and, via a slight perturbation, require all vertices not on $\bdd_- C$ to be of valence 3.
-Note that we can, by edge slides, ensure that only a single edge of the spine is incident to each component of $\bdd_- C$ .
+For most arguments it is sufficient and also simplifying to disregard any valence one vertex that is not on $\bdd_-C$ and the ``cancelling" edge to which it is attached (but these do briefly appear in the proof of Corollary \ref{cor:stemswap}); to disregard all valence 2 vertices by amalgamating the incident edges into a single edge; and, via a slight perturbation, to require all vertices not on $\bdd_- C$ to be of valence 3.
+We can, by edge slides, ensure that only a single edge of the spine is incident to each component of $\bdd_- C$; this choice of spine is also sometimes useful.

 The spine can be defined as above even when $\bdd_- C$ contains spheres.
 Figure \ref{fig:snug} shows a schematic picture of a (non-aspherical) compression body, viewed first with its (aqua) two-handle structure and then its dual $1$-handle (spinal) structure. $\bdd_- C$ is the union of a torus and 3 spheres; the genus two $\bdd_+ C$ appears in the spinal diagram only as an imagined boundary of a regular neighborhood of the spine.